MarkEEaton/fictograph/README.md

 - The application does fuzzy matching of the name as input by the user versus the name returned by the Goodreads API to confirm a match
 - The five highest ranking and five lowest ranking books are labelled on the chart

 Sometimes the Goodreads API returns weird results.
-I've tried to mitigate against this with the fuzzing string matching, but in some cases, there's not much I can do.
+I've tried to mitigate against this with the fuzzy string matching, but in some cases, there's not much I can do.
 Sorry!